Baines, Gary Andrew Interview

 It was my pleasure.
 Yeah.

 But I’ve made a lot of new friends through doing what I did, and there again, Craig is a very good cobber now, you know – him and his family.
-‘Cause I was always round there; he’s round here.
-It was a real experience; an expedition experience, and you name it – it was amazing.
+‘Cause sort of … I was always [a]round there; he’s [a]round here.
+It was a real experience; an expedition experience./ It was amazing.

 So are you regarded now as one of the grandfathers of Clive?

-I am the hierarchy [chuckle] of Clive [chuckle].
-Yeah.
-[To] the Māori people in Clive I’m ‘Mr Baines’; even now if I go in the pub all the girls out the back, the Apiatas, Christies … they’re all good people.
-There’s always, “Hello, Mr Baines”, you know; always come up and give you a hongi, or “Come on, Mr Baines.”
+I am the heirachy [chuckle] of Clive, [chuckle] yeah.
+[To] the Māori people in Clive I’m ‘Mr Baines’.
+Even now if I go in the pub all the girls out the back, the Apiatas, Christies … they’re all good people.
+There’s always, “Oh, Mr Baines”, you know; always come up and give you a hongi, or “Come on, Mr Baines.”
 Even the men, ‘cause I looked after them and helped them and that sort of stuff, and really appreciate them, give them my respect, and you know, appreciate who they are, what they are, and ask them questions.
 And now I’m ‘Mr Baines’ to all those people out the back, you know.
-I take my bike in there – might be an Indian or a Triumph, something like that – and I might park it out the back.
-And, “Don’t touch that bike – that’s Mr Baines’ bike.”
+I take my bike in there – might be an Indian or a Triumph, something like that – and I might park it out the back, and … “Don’t touch that bike – that’s Mr Baines’ bike.”
 That’s how much respect they have there, yeah.
 Which is good, isn’t it?

 It is really good.